 Guys and girls… Porto is the perfect place to go for your next travels.
 Don’t just take our word for it!
-The city was crowned the top place in Europe to visit in 2017 by the European Best Destination association, due to the 1.6 million travelers that flock here every year.
+The city was crowned the top place in Europe to visit due to the 1.6 million travelers that flock here every year.
 Seriously, it’s where it’s AT.

 Of course, the ground-breaking arrival of Cats to Porto obviously has everything to do with the city’s growing popularity, but that aside, the biggest reason that Porto is now so darn popular is its vibrant street life.
 The Undefeated City’s street way of livin’ will sweep you off your feet.
 You’ll be so obsessed with soaking up the neighborhood vibes that you’ll likely forget half of the plans you had made pre-trip.
 C’est la vie!

 There are actually many sides to Discover Porto; kinda like mini cities within the actual Porto, if you will.
-15 neighborhoods (‘freguesias’ in the local tongue) make up this wonderful city: Aldoar, Bonfim, Campanhã, Cedofeita, Foz do Douro, Lordelo do Ouro, Massarelos, Miragaia, Nevogilde, Paranhos, Ramalde, Santo Ildefonso, São Nicolau, Sé and Vitória.
+15 neighborhoods (‘freguesias’ in the local tongue) make up this wonderful city: Aldoar, Bonfim, Campanhã, Cedofeita, Foz do Douro, Lordelo do Ouro, Massarelos, Miragaia, Nevogilde, Paranhos, Ramalde, Santo Ildefonso, São Nicolau, Sé and Vitória (information on public transport and how to get from Porto airport to city center).

 Each of these enticing areas has its own unique personality, which makes them all so adorably quirky and unforgettable.
 Each area, however, blends in well with the next, and together they end up creating a perfect mosaic of amazing places.
 Every traveler finds the ‘freguesia’ of their dreams.
 Which will be your favorite?